Amsterdam has been collapsing for years. Now it's paying the price

 Six bridges have already been partially or entirely closed and emergency measures have been taken at some vulnerable points along canals.

-Among them, Rozengracht, a busy arterial road through the Jordaan neighborhood, across the Lijnbaansgracht canal, has been closed to traffic.
+Among them, Rozengracht, a busy arterial road through the Jordaan neighborhood, across the Lijnbaansgracht canal, has been closed to heavy traffic.

 Unsexy topic